Update 6th December, 2017: new version 1.09!

 - Fixed: race condition in Serial Port Tx logic

-- Fixed: Improved emulation of mismatched code EEPROM size and A15 Jumper
+- Fixed: Improved emulation of mismatched code EPROM size and A15 Jumper

 - Fixed: Edit window for the PC register (in the register/SFR window) was on single click instead of double click and was displayed incorrectly if >= 0x8000